Bob Schaffer

-Robert Warren Schaffer (born July 24, 1962) is a Republican former member of the United States House of Representatives from the State of Colorado in the 105th Congress and the two succeeding Congresses (January 3, 1997 – January 3, 2003).
+Robert Warren Schaffer (born July 24, 1962) is an American businessman and a former Republican member of the United States House of Representatives from the State of Colorado in the 105th Congress and the two succeeding Congresses (January 3, 1997 – January 3, 2003).
 Schaffer was co-chairman of the Congressional Ukrainian Caucus, and an outspoken leader in promoting American interests and human rights in Eastern Europe.

 Schaffer is currently Headmaster of Liberty Common High School in Fort Collins, Colorado.
 Under Schaffer's leadership, two classes have broken the state's all-time record composite ACT and SAT scores, respectively.

 In 2004, Schaffer lost in the primary election to be the Republican nominee for a U.S. Senate seat.
 He was the Republican nominee for Colorado's other Senate seat in the 2008 election, which he lost to Democratic nominee Mark Udall.

 Biography

 Early years

 Schaffer was born in Cincinnati, Ohio and raised Catholic.
 He attended Archbishop Moeller High School.

 The son of public-school teachers, Schaffer worked his way through college as a farm hand.
 In 1984, he graduated from the University of Dayton with a B.A. in Political Science.
 He was later awarded an honorary doctorate in Management from Colorado Technical University.